HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 \subsection{Experimental characterization of clathrate hydrates}

 A necessary characteristic to assess the suitability of a material for moderation purposes is the dynamic structure factor $S(\textbf{q}, \omega)$, which accounts for its structure and excitation spectrum and enters the cross section for VCN production.
 To determine this quantity in absolute units for the THF-d clathrate hydrate, inelastic scattering experiments using thermal- and cold-neutron time-of-flight instruments at ILL have recently been performed in addition to diffraction experiments for sample characterization.
-Results of these measurements have been published in~\cite{Czamler_2023}\footnote{For further details consult this article and references therein.}.
+Results of these measurements have been published in~\cite{Czamler_2023}, the key findings are summarized below.
 Additional experiments on VCN transmission can provide important complementary information, which determines the maximum depth from which VCNs can be extracted from a moderator to a beam.